Skincare For All!

-Enter War Paint: a young British brand who recently posted a new advert for their latest range of products.
+Enter War Paint: a young British brand who recently posted a new advert for its latest range of products.
 Clad in pharmaceutical minimalism but with a focus on how men’s men can capitalize on the existence of concealer, it was almost inevitable that people would roll their eyes the moment the video hit the internet.

-Cruelty free and using vegan formulation that is easy to select, simple to apply, is light to the touch and weightless on your skin.
+Cruelty-free and using vegan formulation that is easy to select, simple to apply, is light to the touch and weightless on your skin.

 Ironically enough, photographer Peter Schafrick started developing products for men (mainly to address his own personal skin concerns) but decided to make them gender-neutral once female friends and family members started requesting them.
-"Together with my chemist, I tweaked the formulations slightly to ensure all our products were able to address all sorts of skin issues and types of skin in order to reinforce the simplicity and appeal of the brand for women who we felt could benefit from using fewer products and men who are notorious for wanting to keep things simple," says Schafrick, who brought the brand stateside in early February after launching successfully in Canada.
+"Together with my chemist, I tweaked the formulations slightly to ensure all our products were able to address all sorts of skin issues and types of skin in order to reinforce the simplicity and appeal of the brand for women who we felt could benefit from using fewer products and men who are notorious for wanting to keep things simple," says Schafrick, who brought the brand stateside in early February after launching its successfully Nonbinarybrand in Canada.